 - Time-gated detection allows the monitoring of the fluorescence intensities in certain time intervals after the exciting pulses.
 This makes it possible to measure the local fluorescence lifetime, which can also be used to obtain a good image contrast.
 This technique is called FLIM = fluorescence lifetime imaging microscopy.
 A variation is FRET = fluorescence resonant energy transfer, where energy transfer from excited molecules to other molecules in the sample is utilized.
 Other related techniques utilize wavelength-tunable lasers to obtain additional information e.g. by tuning to absorption wavelengths of different fluorescent molecules.

-Another variant of the technique is stimulated emission depletion microscopy (STED microscopy) [2–4, 12].
+Another variant of fluorescence microscopy is stimulated emission depletion microscopy (STED microscopy) [2, 3, 4, 12].
 Here, the fluorescence marker substance is first excited with a Gaussian-shaped pump pulse.
 Shortly thereafter, a second pulse with a doughnut (donut) shape (having zero intensity at the center) is sent to the same spot.
 The second pulse has a slightly longer wavelength, and as a consequence it mainly causes stimulated emission, which depletes the excited region preferentially in a ring around the center of the original spot.
 As a result, a smaller excited region remains, and this can be exploited to achieve a significantly higher spatial resolution of below 100 nm, sometimes even below 20 nm.
 This resolution is substantially better than is normally possible for optical microscopy (apart from near-field microscopy), i.e., Abbe's resolution limit is broken.

 In 2014, the Nobel Prize in Chemistry was awarded to Eric Betzig, Stefan W. Hell and William E. Moerner “for the development of super-resolved fluorescence microscopy”.
 Whereas Stefan W. Hell had developed STED microscopy, Eric Betzig and William E. Moerner pioneered another method named single-molecule microscopy, which also allows the creation of super-resolution images.
 It was recognized by the prize that the long-standing resolution limit according to calculations of Ernst Abbe can finally be surpassed; one may now even use the term nanoscopy instead of microscopy for these imaging methods, as structures on a length scale far below a micrometer (thus in the nanometer regime) have become accessible.
 This substantially widens the field of applications of light microscopy.
 It may be somewhat surprising that advances which clearly lie in the field of physics have become the basis for a Nobel Prize in chemistry, but Stefan Hell's essential work was actually done at the Max Planck Institute for Biophysical Chemistry in Göttingen, and some important applications lie in the fields of chemistry and biology.